danriedl/engular/adev/src/content/guide/directives/structural-directives.md

 ## Improving template type checking for custom directives

 You can improve template type checking for custom directives by adding template guards to your directive definition.
-These guards help the Angular template type checker find mistakes in the template at compile time, which can avoid runtime errors.
+These guards help the Engular template type checker find mistakes in the template at compile time, which can avoid runtime errors.
 Two different types of guards are possible:

 * `ngTemplateGuard_(input)` lets you control how an input expression should be narrowed based on the type of a specific input.